cmadland/teaching/pages/03.edci335-202105/01.home/05.theory-wrap/item.md

 [plugin:content-inject](../week-2/_week-2)

-Good morning from rainy Richmond!
+Good evening from rainy Richmond!

 I've been through each of your self-introduction posts and thoroughly enjoyed meeting you all.
 I encourage you to jump into the [A01 Blog Feed](https://edtechuvic.ca/edci335/a01-blog-feed/) in the menu and read about who else is in this section.